tthorntone/AdNauseam-Wiki/Tricks-and-tips.md

 I really thought _EasyPrivacy_ was blocking completely Google Analytics.
 How many of you also thought so?

-Once you disabled the other blocker, µBlock will take over the whole responsibility to block all you want:
+Once you disable the other blocker(s), µBlock will take over the whole responsibility to block all you want:

 ![Did not block](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/tips-n-tricks-002.png)